Vance's Fantastic Tap Dictionary

 Scoot A combination of a hop and slide forward, similar to a Chug.

-Scuff A heel movement executed in the same manner as a forward brush wherein the back edge of the heel strikes the floor in a pendulum like movement.
+Scuff A heel movement executed in the same manner as a forward brush -- the back edge of the heel strikes the floor in a pendulum like movement.

 Scuffle A tap movement of two sounds executed in the same manner and rhythmical pattern as Shuffles but accented differently: Scuff R heel fwd, Brush R ball bk.

-Seven Tap term of many years ago.
-A tap combination employing seven sounds; Shuffle Step, Shuffle Ball change.
+Seven A traditional tap combination employing seven sounds; Shuffle Step, Shuffle Ball change.

 Shag A ballroom dance of the 1930's, consisting of a hopping movement on one foot and then the other: With the R ft extended in the air to the R side, swing the R ft into into the L ft, landing on the R ft and simultaneously swinging the L ft in the air to the left side, followed by a hop on the R ft.
 Repeat this movement on the opposite side.